 If the landlord has agreed to rent to the tenant, the landlord can evict the tenant at any time with a 30-day notice or with notice as defined under the lease or notice periods allowable under Indiana law for special circumstances.
 If someone is “squatting” or living on the landlord’s property without permission, the landlord does not need to give notice before filing to evict the person.

 An eviction is a legal process by which a landlord attempts to remove a tenant from the leased space.
 Landlords are allowed to evict tenants who break the rules under the lease.
 If the lease period has expired and has not been renewed, the landlord has the right to evict the tenant as long as they give proper legal notice.

 Indiana law requires landlords to give a 30-day notice before filing an eviction action unless the lease states a different notice period or other circumstances apply as defined by Indiana law.
 For example, a tenant’s use of the unit for criminal activity can reduce the landlord’s required notice time.

-Although the landlord has a right to their property, tenants have other rights and defenses to eviction under federal, Indiana and local law.
+Although the landlord has a right to their property, tenants have other rights and defenses against eviction under federal, Indiana, and local law.
 Tenants who believe a landlord has violated their legal rights in filing for eviction should speak with an attorney.